The most popular Mexican food: 35 authentic dishes

 Sopa de lima

 This one belongs to the Yucatan Peninsula.
-This is basically a chicken broth that is cooked with what we call “Lima”.
-It is citric that is not grapefruit or orange or lime or lemon.
+It is basically a chicken broth cooked with what we call “lime.”
+It is citric, not grapefruit, orange, lime, or lemon.
 Besides the chicken and the lime, it includes bell pepper, oregano, cilantro, and fried tortilla strips.

 Sopa tarasca

-This soup is original from Patzcuaro, Michoacan.
-The ingredients of the soup are beans, tomatoes, garlic, onion, salt, chicken broth, pasilla chili pepper, cheese, cream, tortillas, and epazote (aromatic leaf).
-The broth is a blend of it all and in the end, when served, it is decorated with fried or baked tortilla strips and cream.
+This soup is original to Patzcuaro, Michoacan.
+Its ingredients are beans, tomatoes, garlic, onion, salt, chicken broth, pasilla chili pepper, cheese, cream, tortillas, and epazote (aromatic leaf).
+The broth is a blend of everything, and when served, it is decorated with fried or baked tortilla strips and cream.

 Caldo tlalpeño

-This is another version of the chicken soup.
-It is said that it has its origins in Tlalpan, the State of Mexico.
+This is another version of chicken soup.
+It is said to have its origins in Tlalpan, the State of Mexico.
 The main difference between this soup and a normal chicken soup is that this one is served with chipotle pepper, avocado chunks, and cheese.

 Lime soup mexican dish